-In a circular issued on September 4, 2019, the RBI said it had been observed that due to various reasons, the transmission of policy rate changes to the lending rate of banks under the current marginal cost of funds based lending rate (MCLR) framework had not been satisfactory.
+Before that, on a circular issued on September 4, 2019, the RBI said it had been observed that due to various reasons, the transmission of policy rate changes to the lending rates of banks under the current marginal cost of funds-based lending rate (MCLR) framework, had not been satisfactory.

-The external benchmarks, to which the banks will be required to link their lending rates, could be the repo rate, the three-month or six-month treasury bill yield or any other benchmark published by the Financial Benchmarks India Private Ltd (FBIL).
-The banks have also been asked to reset the interest rate under external benchmark at least once in three months.
+While most banks linked their lending rates with the RBI’s repo rate, they also had the option to switch to other external benchmarks, including the three-month or six-month treasury bill yield or any other benchmark published by the Financial Benchmarks India Private Ltd (FBIL).
+The RBI had also directed the banks to reset the interest rate under external benchmark at least once in three months.

-The circular further said while the banks are free to decide the spread over the external benchmark, the credit risk premium "may undergo change only" when borrower's credit assessment undergoes a substantial change.
-Other components of spread including operating cost could be altered once in three years, the RBI said.
+The circular further said while the banks were free to decide the spread over the external benchmark, the credit risk premium 'may undergo change only' when the borrower's credit assessment undergoes a substantial change.
+Other components of spread, including operating cost could be altered once in three years, the RBI said.

 Banks that have already linked home loans with repo rate

-It begs mention here that after the country's largest public lender, State Bank of India (SBI) unveiled its plan to link its home loan and deposit rates to the repo rate in May, 2019, several state-run financial institutions decided to join the bandwagon.
-Among the banks that have announced linking of their home loan and deposit rate with the repo rate, after the Reserve Bank of India (RBI) reduced its key lending rate to a record low of 5.40 per cent in August 2019, are Bank of Maharashtra, Syndicate Bank, Bank of India, Bank of Baroda, Union Bank, Indian Bank, United Bank of India and Allahabad Bank.
+It begs mention here that after the country's largest public lender, State Bank of India (SBI) unveiled its plan to link its home loan and deposit rates to the repo rate, in May 2019, several state-run financial institutions decided to join the bandwagon.
+Since then, all banks have switched to an external lending benchmark, to comply with the RBI's order.

-Existing borrowers in these banks, who are servicing their home loans on the marginal cost of funds-based lending rates (MCLR), will have the option to switch to the new repo-linked lending rate (RLLR).
-New borrowers will also have the option to pick one between the two.
+Existing borrowers in these banks, who are servicing their home loans on the marginal cost of funds-based lending rates (MCLR), have the option to switch to the new repo-linked lending rate (RLLR).
+New borrowers will, however, only be offered loans linked to the repo rate.

-The question that arises is, how are the two different and why should you choose one over the other?
+The question that arises is, how are the two different and why should a borrower choose one over the other?

 In order to ensure better policy transmission from banks to consumers, the RBI, in April 2016, introduced the MCLR regime, which replaced the prior base rate regime.
-However, the switch made little impact.
-Banks have reduced their interest rates on fresh rupee loans only by 29 basis points (bps) this year so far, as against the 75-bps repo rate cut announced by the RBI till July, 2019.
+However, the switch made little impact, as far as borrowers were concerned.
+The RBI has cut rates by 250 bps since February 2019 to November 2020, while banks have reduced their MCLR rates in the range of only 100 to 150 bps during the same period.

-Considering that the MCLR is an internal lending benchmark and banks 're-set' the loan rate only at an interval specified in the loan agreement, rate cuts implemented by the banking regulator, i.e. RBI, were not passed on to the customers by the banks as swiftly as they were expected to.
-In the case of home loans, banks typically kept a one-year re-set clause.
-This meant that even if the RBI lowered its repo rates multiple times in a year, you would see your EMI going down only after the bank re-adjusted it as mentioned in the agreement.
+Considering that the MCLR is an internal lending benchmark and banks 'reset' the loan rate only at an interval specified in the loan agreement, rate cuts implemented by the banking regulator, i.e., the RBI, were not passed on to the customers by the banks as swiftly as they were expected to.
+In the case of home loans, banks typically kept a one-year reset clause.
+This meant that even if the RBI lowered its repo rates multiple times in a year, you would see your EMI going down only after the bank re-adjusted it, as mentioned in the agreement.

 Banks showed their inability to lower rates to expected levels, because only one per cent of their total borrowing comes from the RBI while the remaining comes through deposits.
 This is also a reason why banks lower deposit rates before they lower home loan interest rates.